Our Lady of Prompt Succor of Binondo: History

 The image of Our Lady of Pronto Socorro was venerated during the year 1704 in the church of the Holy Kings of Parian in Manila, which was under the Dominican Fathers, making it the second of the oldest venerated Marian image in the Philippines.
 The church was situated on the site that used to between the hanging bridge (Fuente Colgante) and the military hospital, later in 1598, the image was transferred to the church of St. Gabriel in Binondo, in the locality occupied by the business establishment.
 Finally after an earthquake of June 1863, the image was brought to the parish of Binondo where she is presently venerated and honored every second Saturday of the month.

 Devotion

-In olden times when the image was in her own church, the church of St. Gabriel, the faithful come to invoke her help and protection frequently, to obtain from her "Pronto Socorro", from the ills and necessities, Our Lady graciously answered their prayers promptly thereby earning the name of title which she came to be known.
+When the image was housed in the Church of St. Gabriel, devotees visited it to seek Virgin Mary's help and protection in times of need.
+According to tradition, prayers offered before the image were answered promptly, giving rise to the title Our Lady of Pronto Socorro ("Our Lady of Prompt Succor").